-Now, if this garment is a super winner, I sew them up 2 or 3 times.
-Because I love the garment that much and its on my regular rotation of wear.
+If this garment is a super winner, I sew them up 2 or 3 times.
+Because I love the garment that much and it's on my regular rotation of wear.

 Lesson 7: Consider the Seasonality of Where You Live

-I’m born and raised in Iowa, and I love winter wear and coats.
-But I rarely wear them, because now I live in the south where its at least 80 degrees 9 months out of the year.
+I’m born and raised in Iowa and I love winter wear and coats.
+Now I live in the south where it's at least 80 degrees 9 months out of the year.
 I just really don’t have a need, and my sewing time is valuable, so of course, I’m going to spend it sewing the items I’m going to wear the most.
-I really love layers, but just don’t have a need for many, so I analyze each project based on not just its suitability and fit, but also for how often I will wear it.
-I really want to make a coat, like the Grainline Cascade Duffle, but will likely wear it once.
+I really love layers, but just don’t have a need for many, so I analyze each project based its suitability and fit AND how often I will wear it.
+I really want to make a coat, but will likely wear it once.
 So unless we are moving northward, I’m going to invest that time into swimsuits and convert some of those coat patterns into light linen vests to wear as a layer over summer dresses.

 Final Lesson 8: Where You Get Stuck, Frustrated, or Want to Give Up, is Just Showing You Your Next Learning Curve

 If fit’s the issue, that’s your next learning curve.
 Try out some different patterns, check out the books I mentioned, and seek other opinions.
 I know sewing lends itself to doing everything yourself, but speaking from my own experience, I had to get around other experienced makers to really grow and learn more tricks that I could not teach myself on my own.
-I learn from my students too!
-Like the woman I met at sewing camp, who was so frustrated with fit that she was going to quit sewing, she took one class and had a breakthrough.
-That’s worth the tuition.
-Taking the bra making class I took, made me realize, I can really make EVERYTHING, it just takes investment and the willingness to learn from others.
-Shoe making no longer seems like a pipe dream….
+Taking the bra making class made me realize, I can really make EVERYTHING, it just takes investment and the willingness to learn from others.